“Real” Life Insurance Policies for HIV+ Individuals

 · Have been diagnosed 3+ years ago and condition is well-controlled

 Again the above are general guidelines (and may not be an exhaustive list).
 Not everyone will qualify.
+Other than the HIV you must be a good health risk.
 This is not an offer of insurance.
 Only a life insurance carrier can offer insurance.

 The process is basically the same as other fully-underwritten life policies with an application followed by an exam; however, in all cases medical records will be ordered.
 This means the process will likely take a month or more from application to issue.